- Things to Do

 After you’ve had the chance to freshen up, head over to the Clarendon neighborhood to dine al fresco at one of many eclectic restaurants featuring rooftop or sidewalk dining.
 Especially known for lively nightlife, Clarendon is a perfect location for a great date night at any age and a center of activity for the younger crowd.

-Insider’s Tip: For a speakeasy feels in Arlington’s Clarendon neighborhood, descend the steps into Baba, a retro-chic restaurant and cocktail bar renowned for its creative mixology, Balkan small plates, and tempting desserts.
+Insider’s Tip: For world-class cocktails in Arlington’s Clarendon neighborhood, stop in to Ambar, a retro-chic restaurant and cocktail bar renowned for its creative mixology, Balkan small plates, and tempting desserts.

 Ready to plan a visit?
 Check out local Deals & Packages today!